 My Vision is to see Unley’s City of Villages remain the great place we know today and into the future.
-A place where our kids and grand kids will want to live, work and play, and raise their families like we have.
+A place where our kids and grandkids will want to live, work and play, and raise their families as we have.

 Achieving my Vision requires an empathetic approach to designing our future housing stock.
 Likewise our future streets, our green cover and our parks and gardens.
 It requires also ensuring that the community can continue to access the range of community services they have now and more.